 </div>

-Three priority improvements:
+Three priority improvements.

 Browse our full collection of landing page examples to see how we apply these principles across industries.